alextim/astro-lib/packages/astro-sitemap/README.md

   - manage XML namespaces;
   - `lastmod` format option;
   - possibility to add a link to custom XSL.
-- Automatically creates a link to sitemap into `<head>` section of generated pages.
+- Automatically creates a link to sitemap in `<head>` section of generated pages.
 - Flexible configuration: configure the integration with an external config, `astro.config.*` or a combination of both.
 - Better logging.